K2844/js/README.md

 # js
-Learning and exercises focuse on style
+Learning and exercise focuse on style